Creating your own Rocket Industrial personal account has many benefits:

-From packaging for shipping Olympic equipment to dual-compartment meal bags, here are five things that caught our attention this month.
+From packaging scoring at Super Bowl LVII to curbside recyclable frozen food packaging, here are five things that caught our attention this month.

 Do you have a packaging example, industry news article, or idea that your peers should see?
 Share it with us here!
 Our blog team will pick a few suggestions to mention in our This Month in Packaging blog series at the end of each month.
 If your suggestion is used, we will send you a Rocket hat!